 I haven’t seen too many movies on this trip, which is one of the few things I miss.
 I saw Slumdog Millionaire in Santiago, Chile, which was interesting because it was in English with Spanish subtitles.
 Obviously that would normally be good for me, but if you saw Slumdog Millionaire, you might recall there was a good portion of the first half of the movie were the dialog was in Hindi (I think) and there were English subtitles. . . unless you saw it in Santiago, where the subtitles were in Spanish.
 Made for interesting guesswork on my behalf.

-I saw Avatar in Alice Springs, Australia and it may be, in my opinion, the most overrated movie I have recall in my adult lifetime.
+I saw Avatar in Alice Springs, Australia before camping out in the Uluru area and it may be, in my opinion, the most overrated movie I have recall in my adult lifetime.
 The script seemed to be written by a college freshman as part of a Intro to Movies 101 class.
 Horrible.
 The special effects were wonderful, but ask yourself this, was there a single character that you will remember in ten years (or ten months for that matter).
 Any Han Solo?
 And Chewbacca?
 Hell, not even a R2D2.

 Sitting here as you read this, do you recall any of the characters names without googling it?
 No doubt the 3D special effects are cutting edge, but they won’t be in just a small bit of time.
 If that movie wins the Best Movie Oscar. . . worst Best Movie winner of all-time.
 In a decade, it won’t even be a debate.
 People will laugh at how stupid the voters were.